Project Overview: ER014

 The State-Ellis Bridge across Whatcom Creek is a timber structure bridge supported by wooden piles located at the intersection of State and Ellis streets.
 The bridge was built in the 1930’s.
 It has gradually deteriorated and requires replacement.

-The new bridge structure will be a single span concrete structure over Whatcom Creek.
-The wooden piles within Whatcom Creek will be removed and the in-stream habitat below the bridge restored.
+The new bridge structure is a single span concrete structure over Whatcom Creek.
+The wooden piles within Whatcom Creek have been removed and the in-stream habitat below the bridge restored.

-In order to replace the bridge, it must be closed to traffic.
-Traffic impacts will be significant as State Street is a main route to access downtown.
-All businesses in the area will be open during construction and access to the businesses will remain open as well.
-Beginning in early May, the bridge will be fully closed to all traffic 24 hours a day for the duration of the project.
-Franchise utilities such as Puget Sound Energy, Comcast, Centurylink and Cascade Natural Gas will begin relocating their facilities on Monday, April 5, with intermittent road and lane closures.
+In order to replace the bridge, it was closed to traffic.
+Traffic impacts were significant as State Street is a main route to access downtown.
+Businesses in the area remained open during construction and access to the businesses was open as well.
+From May 2021 the bridge was fully closed to all traffic 24 hours a day for the duration of the project.
+Franchise utilities such as Puget Sound Energy, Comcast, Centurylink and Cascade Natural Gas relocated their facilities in April 2021, with intermittent road and lane closures.

-During construction, the road will be closed to traffic and a detour in place rerouting traffic to Ohio Street, Cornwall Avenue, and York Street.
-See the detour map for more information.
-Northbound Forest Street and Ellis Street will be maintained.
-Crews will work 7 a.m. to 7 p.m.
-Mondays through Thursdays.
+During construction, the road was closed to traffic and a detour in place rerouting traffic to Ohio Street, Cornwall Avenue, and York Street (detour map).
+Northbound Forest Street and Ellis Street were maintained.

-All in-water construction items will be completed between the regulatory fish window of July 1 to September 30.
+All in-water construction items were completed between the regulatory fish window of July 1 to September 30.

-This project is funded by a Federal Bridge Replacement Grant.
+This project is funded by the Washington State Department of Transportation (WSDOT) STP(BR) Bridge Replacement Program.

 - Contract awarded – 1/11/2021